 '''

-container=$(buildah from suse/sle15) 1

 buildah run $container zypper up 2

-buildah copy $container . /usr/src/example/ 3
+buildah copy $container . /usr/src/example/ 5

 buildah config --workingdir /usr/src/example $container 4

 buildah config --port 8000 $container

 buildah config --cmd "php -S 0.0.0.0:8000" $container

-buildah config --label maintainer="Tux" $container 5
+buildah config --label maintainer="Tux" $container 6

 buildah config --label version="0.1" $container

 buildah commit $container example 6

 buildah rm $container 7

 '''

-- Specify a container (also called a working container) based on the specified image (in this case, sle15). - 2 Run a command in the working container you just created.
-In this example, Buildah runs the zypper up command. - Copy files and directories to the specified location in the container.
-In this example, Buildah copies the entire contents of the current directory to /usr/src/example/. - The buildah config commands specify container options.
-These include defining a working directory, exposing a port, and running a command inside the container. - The buildah config --label command allows you to assign labels to the container.
+- 1 Specify a container (also called a working container) based on the specified image (in this case, sle15). - Run a command in the working container you just created.
+In this example, Buildah runs the zypper up command. - 3 Copy files and directories to the specified location in the container.
+In this example, Buildah copies the entire contents of the current directory to /usr/src/example/. - 4 The buildah config commands specify container options.
+These include defining a working directory, exposing a port, and running a command inside the container. - 5 The buildah config --label command allows you to assign labels to the container.
 This may include maintainer, description, version, and so on. - 6 Create an image from the working container by committing all the modifications. - 7 Delete the working container.